-In addition to the concern/allegation management process, the school's DSL will also refer suspected abuse to the MASH as described in 'responding to a concern.'
+In addition to the concern/allegation management process, the school's DSL will also refer suspected abuse to the Wiltshire IFD or appropriate Local Authority Children's Services as described in 'responding to a concern.'

 All members of staff and volunteers have read and signed to confirm they have understood the school's Staff Behaviour Policy (for safer working practice), all supply staff and contractors are made aware of expectations of their behaviour.